Big South Fork National River and Recreation Area

 The area boasts miles of scenic gorges and sandstone bluffs, is rich with natural and historic features, and provides visitors with a wide range of outdoor recreational activities.

 Over the eons water flowing into the Cumberland River has carved the plateau's sandstone into impressive cliffs, arches and chimneys.
-As a result, the Big South Fork region contains one of the highest concentrations of natural bridges in the eastern United States.
-Some of the more popular arches for visitors include Needle Arch, Split Bow Arch, Morning Russell Arch and Twin Arches, which are the largest sandstone arches in the eastern United States.
+As a result, the Big South Fork contains one of the highest concentrations of natural bridges in the eastern United States.
+Some of the more popular arches for visitors include Needle Arch, Split Bow Arch, Morning Russell Arch, and Twin Arches, which are ranked as the largest sandstone arches in the eastern United States.

-Big South Fork is also home to the highest waterfall in the state of Kentucky - Yahoo Falls - which drops 113 feet.
+Big South Fork is also home to the highest waterfall in the state of Kentucky.
+A short half-mile hike leads to Yahoo Falls, which drops 113 feet.

 Some of the larger mammals found in the area include black bears, white-tailed deer, bobcats, gray fox and elk, which migrated into the area from nearby state managed lands.